This might seem like a strange statement to make but bear with me.

 Without at least the basic of understanding national data you could find yourself forever losing the game against data, and never achieving the data quality you desire.
 By making sure your data collection systems mirror the data formats of the country and language as closely as possible you can increase data accuracy.

-A great way to achieve this is to use auto-complete or other address validation software at the data entry stage e.g. when your customer enters their address at the online checkout.
+A great way to achieve this is to use auto-complete or other address lookup software at the data entry stage e.g. when your customer enters their address at the online checkout.
 There is no better way of collecting correct data than interacting with the source – your customer.
 Trading in any international country comes with myriad of challenges and rewards.
 However, the businesses that will succeed will be the ones that look and feel like they have been built within the local market.

 So, if you want to win the Address Formats World Cup, the key is to research the countries you are intending to move into to get a good understanding of what your customers in that market want, the way in which they complete online forms and use the relevant technology that will help you achieve the results you are working towards.